amitbarik167/ConsoleDotnet6DI/README.md

 # This project is an example of a .NET 6 Console application with inbuilt DI container which uses Abstract Factory pattern and singleton pattern.
-This code is for
+This code is for anyone who wants to start with .NET core DI with some design patterns.